BluesparkLabs/gulp-frontend-tasks/README.md

 *As the project evolves, we might add the possibility to configure these to allow for more flexibility.*

-### 1. Install `gulp-navy`
+### 1. Install `gulp-frontend-tasks`

-Include `gulp-navy` as a dependency in your project's `package.json` file (along with Gulp itself):
+Include `gulp-frontend-tasks` as a dependency in your project's `package.json` file (along with Gulp itself):

     "dependencies": {
       "gulp": "^3.9.1",
-      "gulp-navy": "github:balintk/gulp-navy",
+      "gulp-frontend-tasks": "github:balintk/gulp-frontend-tasks",
       ...
     },

 ### 2. Create your own gulpfile

-Create your own `gulpfile.js` in the root of your project, include Gulp itself, then `gulp-navy` while passing the `gulp` object:
+Create your own `gulpfile.js` in the root of your project, include Gulp itself, then `gulp-frontend-tasks` while passing the `gulp` object:

     var gulp = require('gulp');
-    require('gulp-navy')(gulp);
+    require('gulp-frontend-tasks')(gulp);

-You can write additional tasks or override existing ones defined by `gulp-navy`.
+You can write additional tasks or override existing ones defined by `gulp-frontend-tasks`.

 ### 3. Set up linting